Acton Town Hall

-Acton Town Hall is a municipal building in High Street, Acton, London.
+Acton Town Hall is a municipal building in High Street, Acton, London, England.
 It is a Grade II listed building.

 History

 The facility was commissioned to replace an existing 19th century town hall in the High Street, which had been designed by Edward Monson in the Italianate style for the local board of health.
 The site chosen for the new building was to the north of an early 19th century gothic style building known as Berrymead Priory.

 The foundation stone for the new building on 3 April 1909.
 It was designed by Raffles and Gridley in the Baroque style and was built by F.G.
 Minter of Putney on Acton Lane.
 It was officially opened by Herbert Nield, the Member of Parliament for Ealing on 10 March 1910.
 The design involved seven bays with a central arched doorway flanked by Doric order columns on the ground floor; there were sash windows on the first floor and smaller windows on the second floor.

 The building was established as the offices of the Acton Urban District Council and went on to become headquarters of the Municipal Borough of Acton when it was granted county borough status in 1921.
 A separate structure, now known as the "King's Rooms Building", was designed by William Leicester and built further to the east along the High Street: it opened in 1926.
 The King's Rooms Building was intended to provide access and facilities for the swimming baths.